 What is mTOR?

 Don’t be intimidated by the biochemist-speak.
-In layman’s terms, mTOR is a sensor of certain types of food energy.
+In layman’s terms, mTOR is a sensor of food energy.
+Here’s how it works.

-Does inflammatory casein also play a role in acne?
+Does inflammatory casein play a role in acne?

-The research says that dairy causes acne.
-Insulin, IGF-1 and mTOR are the proposed reasons, but there may be more to the story.
-Many acne-sufferers improve off dairy, but some do not.
-There must be other factors such as intestinal permeability, zinc status, and inflammation.
+The research shows that dairy causes acne.
+Insulin, IGF-1, and mTOR are the proposed reasons, but there’s more to the story.
+Many acne sufferers do improve off dairy, but some do not.
+That’s where intestinal permeability, zinc status, and inflammation come into play.

-When you stop eating sugar and milk, your skin should clear within 3-4 months.
-That is my overwhelming experience in clinic.
-But you may need a little more help:
+When you stop eating sugar and normal A1 dairy, your skin should clear within 3-4 months.
+That’s my overwhelming experience with patients.
+But you may need a little extra help from supplements.

 1) Zinc.
-Hands down, zinc is the most helpful supplement.
+Hands down, zinc is the best supplement for acne.
 It reduces keratin production, so it keeps pores open.
-Zinc kills bacteria, and reduces inflammation.
+Zinc kills bacteria and reduces inflammation.
 Zinc is also essential for healthy ovulation, which increases estrogen, and reduces testosterone in women.

 3) Lactoferrin is a dairy protein that is anti-inflammatory and anti-microbial.
 It has shown promise for skin.
-Lactoferrin is included in some probiotic formulas, and follows nicely after berberine.
+Lactoferrin is included in some probiotic formulas.

-5) Estrogen reduces sebum production.
-That’s what the birth control Pill’s synthetic estrogens do.
-Your own estradiol can work just as well, but remember: The only way to make estradiol is to ovulate.
-See The Ups and Downs of Estrogen.
+4) Estrogen reduces sebum production.
+That’s why the synthetic estrogens of hormonal birth control relieve acne.
+Your own estradiol can work just as well, and remember: The best way to make estradiol is to ovulate regularly.

-6) DIM (Diindolymethane) — 2016 update.
+5) DIM (diindolylmethane) — 2016 update.
 After writing this post, I received many comments and questions about the broccoli-derived nutritional supplement DIM.
-Yes, it works well for acne, and I prescribe it more and more often.
-It works because it is an androgen-blocker.
-DIM also assists in the natural detoxification of estrogen, but that’s a separate effect, and is not why it helps acne.
+It does work well for acne, and I have started to prescribe it.
+It works by blocking androgens.

-The drug’s mechanism of action is DNA damage, which means that it targets the deepest level your core biology.
-Accutane also damages the hippocampus, which may be why it causes depression, and is linked to inflammatory bowel disease and osteoporosis.
+Accutane’s mechanism of action is to alter DNA expression, which means it targets the deepest level of your biology.
+Accutane also damages the hippocampus, which may be why it causes depression and is linked to inflammatory bowel disease and osteoporosis.

 I beg you not to take it.